klown/fluid-cockroachdb/README.md

 The only environment variable that the shut down script relies on is the main container name, `COCKROACH_MAIN_CONTAINER`.

-Note that when the shut down script is run, all of the `cockroadh-data` files will be deleted, including the directory itself.
+Note that when the shut down script is run, all of the `cockroach-data` files will be deleted, including the directory itself.
 If you wish to keep this information, move the folder elsewhere before calling the shut down script.